 of plaque or fatty deposits in the vessels which can decrease the

 blood flow.
 This basic concept to vascular surgery was recognized

-Over the past 50 years, there have been great improvements and
+over 100 years ago-over the past 50 years, there has been great

-successes with surgery improving the blood flow through arteries.
+improvements and successes with surgery improving the blood flow

 Claudication is a term used to describe extremity pain (typically

 of the lower extremities) due to arterial blockage.
 Patients experience